 Concealed Carry Unit

-Finger prints are optional for the Illinois Concealed Carry license.
-However there are some benefits to voluntarily providing your fingerprints which includes reduced processing times.
+Fingerprints are optional for the Illinois Concealed Carry license.
+However, there are some benefits to voluntarily providing your fingerprints which include reduced processing times.